forcedotcom/isvte-sfdx-plugin/_articles/en/getting-started/install.md

 ```

-### **Check that the scanner plug-in is installed**
+### Check that the ISVTE plugin is installed
 ```bash
 $ sfdx plugins
 isvte-sfdx-plugin {{ site.data.versions.scanner }}
 ```

-## Upgrade plug-in
+## Upgrade plugin
-To update the scanner plug-in to the latest version, you can follow the next step.
+To update the ISVTE plugin to the latest version, you can follow the next step.

 ```bash
 $ sfdx plugins:update